 You could be missing out on business from people who live close by but don’t drive by your store on their daily route.
 Opportunity Knocks lets you target a list of prospects in your area by location, demographics, buying habits, and more.
 You can then print professional postcards announcing your store, along with any deals and specials you want to offer, and mail them the same day.
-Click here to get 1,000 free postcards when you order two consecutive targeted mailings.
+Click here to get $250 off when you sign up for 3 mailing campaigns.

 11. Create Custom Short Links for Your Offline Marketing Materials